-No room in their hearts for Jesus, they relegate him to the back rooms of their lives setting him up in the stables around back.
+No room in their hearts for Jesus, they relegate him to the back rooms of their lives, setting him up in the stables around back.
 Maybe someone needs to tell them that Jesus never stayed in the stable for long.
-That sweet baby in the feeding trough is God in the flesh.
-God with a purpose to bring peace and salvation through an intimate relationship with him.
+That sweet baby in the feeding trough is God in the flesh with a purpose to bring peace and salvation through an intimate relationship with Him.

-Jesus is as inconvenience to the world today as he was two thousand years ago.
+Jesus is as inconvenient to the world today as he was two thousand years ago.
 The darkness back then was just as unready and unprepared for the light of the world as we are now.
 It didn’t work trying to hide him in a stable out back when he was born, and it won’t work now.
-The testimony of believing outsiders like shepherds may have even been censored and called out as fake news and the conspiracy of the virgin birth might have gone back to the fields with them.
+The testimony of believing outsiders like shepherds may have even been censored and called out as fake news, and the conspiracy of the virgin birth might have gone back to the fields with them.
 Except they told everybody what they saw.
-The whole town of Bethlehem knew and there was no Facebook or Twitter accounts to cancel them.
+The whole town of Bethlehem knew, and there were no Facebook or Twitter accounts to cancel them.

 There just was no room for Jesus.
 He was as big a threat to the dark rulers and influencers of the world then as he is now.

-The retail industry that heavily relies on Christmas sales for their profits has little or no room for Jesus.
+The retail industry that heavily relies on Christmas sales for its profits has little or no room for Jesus.
 Just try to find nativity displays or try to purchase one.
 They are nearly invisible and impossible to find.
-Go to public schools and watch their Christmas plays or simply take a drive around your community.
+Go to public schools and watch their Christmas plays, or simply take a drive around your community.
 Light displays that are magnificent have such ‘traditional’ Christmas characters as Darth Vader, the Minions, and of course the whole Disney gang.
 Man, that stable must have been crowded.
-And I guess Luke forgot to mention all these inflatable and lit up cartoon creations when he wrote the Christmas story in Luke chapter two.
+And I guess Luke forgot to mention all these inflatable and lit-up cartoon creations when he wrote the Christmas story in Luke chapter two.